Paramesha Panwala: Reception

 This movie did not fare well at the box office.

 Critical response

-R G Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and wrote "Shivaraj Kumar is lively and dances very well in the film.
+R. G. Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and wrote "Shivaraj Kumar is lively and dances very well in the film.
 But it is Rao and Sadhu who walk away with the honours.
 The film's other comedian Sharan has limited scope.
 Heroine Surveen Chawla looks good in dance sequences.
 Ashish Vidyarthi, as the villain, is monotonous.
 PP is sans logic but is still an enjoyable fare".

-Music

-The film has five songs composed by V. Harikrishna with the lyrics written by V. Nagendra Prasad and Kaviraj.
-The audio of the film was released on 10 November 2008, at Green House, Bangalore.
-Album was released by Raghavendra Rajkumar and journalist P.G.
-Srinivasamurthy.